 I’ve had readers who’ve asked if it bothers me not having drawers actually built into my desk.
 The answer- not at all.
 I have plenty of surface space to keep my most used implements accessible and within arm’s reach and have more than enough storage space with my built-ins and closet.
 (See my office makeover reveal in its entirety HERE).

 What about the cords?
 Well, I actually posted on that very topic- you can find the details on how I hide the cords with my desk being in the center of the room HERE.
 The standard height for desks and dining tables usually fall within the same range – 28″ to 30″; but key is finding the right chair.
 If you go this route, you will likely need an adjustable chair intended for a desk as most dining chairs will likely be too short.
-Pay attention to the table heights; the taller you are, the taller the table/desk you can probably get away with.
+I scored my chair (HERE) at an outlet but after the comfort it’s given over the past several years is 100% worth the investment if you are in your office for hours at a time.
+Make sure to check table heights; the taller you are, the taller the table/desk you can probably get away with.
 For those shorties out there, as an FYI, I’m just over 5’2″ and am totally comfortable in my setup.

 Be sure to pay attention to the length and the width when you are choosing your new desk.
 Before I committed to mine, we taped off the measurements on the floor using painter’s tape.
 I wanted to make sure there was ample room on either side, plenty of room to roll my chair back and forth, and it helped me determine the proper size area rug.

 Another benefit of broadening your search to dining tables that can double as desks is you can potentially save a lot.
 You will “feel it” more with poorly constructed desks because of the drawer functionality.
 They can fall apart.
-Tables have more flexibility; if it isn’t the MOST top-of-the-line construction, it’s ok.
+Tables have more leeway when it comes to going for something budget-friendly; if it isn’t the most top-of-the-line construction, it’s ok!
 You are using it for its surface, not for the functionality of moving parts like drawers and cabinets.
-While executive desks can set you back thousands, the most expensive table in this roundup is around $1,300, with many falling under $300, and most in the $500 to $700 range.
+While executive desks can set you back thousands, and some of these tables are still at a higher price point, some are under $300.
 Several also come in different sizes, finishes, and colors, so if you are curious about a style, be sure to visit the source for additional options.
 You can click/tap on the corresponding numbers below the graphic to head straight to each individual table.

 FAVORITE OVERSIZED TRAYS